mlcommons/tiny/v0.5/training/anomaly_detection/trained_models/README.md

 # Trained models and TFLite converted versions

-This folder contains pre-trained models for TinyMLPerf using the ToyCar dataset, including also TFLite converted versions, Post-Training Quantization (PTQ) versions and validation logs.
+This folder contains pre-trained models for MLPerf Tiny using the ToyCar dataset, including also TFLite converted versions, Post-Training Quantization (PTQ) versions and validation logs.

 The golden models for the anomaly detection `ad01` benchmarks are included in the current folder.